selina98/website/content/about-me.md

 But I know you came here for more than that so here are some facts about me.

-College: The University of North Carolina - Chapel Hill
+College: The University of North Carolina - Chapel Hill <br/>
-Year: Junior
+Year: Junior <br/>
-Major: Computer Science
+Major: Computer Science<br/>
 Minor: Chemistry

 ![image](/IMG_1508.jpg)